Gingeyone/ARUnityTest/README.md

 # ARUnityTest
-A location to store the AR test fro Unitydevelopers
+A location to store the AR test for unitydevelopers